lynch school of education

 Recommended for students who may have had at least two years of high school Spanish and wish to develop Spanish language skills, this minor coupled with a background in the historical, sociological, and literary traditions of Hispanic cultures.

-All Lynch School majors may minor in Special Education, as well as any Arts and Sciences discipline.
+All Lynch School majors may minor in Special Education, as well as any Morrissey College of Arts and Sciences discipline.
 A minor consists of 6 three-credit courses.
-Some Lynch School Elementary and Secondary Education majors are eligible to minor in Middle School Mathematics Teaching (see details below.).
-Lynch School Applied Psychology and Human Development majors may apply for the minor in Organizational Studies–Human Resource Management.
+Some Lynch School Elementary and Secondary Education majors are eligible to minor in Middle School Mathematics Teaching (see details below).
+Lynch School Applied Psychology and Human Development majors may apply for the minor in Management and Leadership through the Carroll School of Management.
 These minors are described below.

 Minor in Middle School Mathematics Teaching

-The minor in Middle School Mathematics Teaching is available only to Lynch School undergraduate students who are Elementary Education majors with an Arts and Sciences Mathematics major or a Mathematics/Computer Science interdisciplinary major, or Secondary Education majors with an Arts and Sciences Mathematics major.
+The minor in Middle School Mathematics Teaching is available only to Lynch School undergraduate students who are Elementary Education majors with a Morrissey College of Arts and Sciences Mathematics major or a Mathematics/Computer Science interdisciplinary major, or Secondary Education majors with a Morrissey College of Arts and Sciences Mathematics major.

 Interested students must complete a Middle School Mathematics Minor form and submit it to the Associate Director (Campion 104).
 While the minor in Middle School Mathematics Teaching does not directly lead to middle school mathematics licensure through the Lynch School, it does fulfill the National Council of Teachers of Mathematics requirements for middle school teachers of mathematics.
 Students seeking licensure to teach at the middle school level should consult the Office of Professional Practicum Experiences and Teacher Induction.